ibrajix/NewsFly/README.md

 ## DOWNLOAD
 Navigate to <a href="https://github.com/ibrajix/NewsFly/releases">Releases</a> and download the latest apk

+Note: I used a free api for this application which has request/rate limit, so dont be shocked if you encounter a 429 error

 ## MEDIUM

 I wrote a blog post about this, check it: